Illustration of asteroid colliding with Earth - Photo: HINDUS TIMES

 However, the team of astronomers said there is still a nearly 2% chance of a direct collision between 2024 YR4 and the Moon in December 2032.

-It sounds scary, but in fact, the Moon is hit by thousands of small asteroids every year, leaving countless dents on the surface of the "Mother Moon".
-The collision (if any) may leave more scars, but it will give astronomers an opportunity to study the impact of asteroids on the Moon.
+It may sound scary, but in fact, the Moon is hit by thousands of small asteroids every year, leaving countless dents on its surface.
+Collisions (if any) may leave more scars, but they will give astronomers an opportunity to study the impact of asteroids on the Moon.

 2024 YR4 was first discovered in December 2024.
-Initial observations measured the asteroid's diameter at about 55m, about as wide as the Leaning Tower of Pisa (Italy) is tall.
+Initial observations measured the asteroid's diameter at about 55m, almost as wide as the height of the Leaning Tower of Pisa (Italy).

 2024 YR4's orbit often intersects Earth's orbit around the Sun, so it has a chance of colliding with our planet.
 If this were to happen, 2024 YR4 would have the power to flatten a city with the force of 500 atomic bombs dropped on the Japanese city of Hiroshima.
 This is also why 2024 YR4 is called a "city killer".

-When analyzing the initial trajectory of asteroid 2024 YR4, researchers estimated that it had a 3.1% chance of colliding with Earth in 2032—the highest impact probability ever recorded for an object of its size.
-NASA eventually refined that prediction to 0%.
+When analyzing the initial trajectory of asteroid 2024 YR4, researchers estimated it had a 3.1% chance of colliding with Earth in 2032—the highest impact probability ever recorded for an object its size.
+NASA eventually refined this prediction to 0%.

 However, the European Space Agency (ESA) noted that James Webb's observations may have errors in the asteroid's estimated size and orbit.